ThermIQ/thermiq_mqtt-ha/README.md

 1. Make sure that ThermIQ is properly setup and communicating with the MQTT server
 2. Make sure that MQTT Integration in Home Assistant is setup and communicating with the MQTT server
 3. Make sure you have HACS set-up (https://github.com/custom-components/hacs).
+4. Make sure you have the required Lovelace plugins
-4. Go to the HACS integrations page, add ThermIQ integration.
+5. Go to the HACS integrations page, add ThermIQ integration.

 ## Configuration
 #### Component Configuration:
-The complete configuration entry can be found in [configuration_thermiq.yaml](https://github.com/ThermIQ/thermiq_mqtt-ha/blob/master/configuration_thermiq.yaml) and should be copied to your configuration.yaml file.
+The complete configuration entry needed is:

 ```yaml
 # Begin ThermIQ #####